-In 2012, the Agency concentrated its efforts further on developing and strengthening its Internal Control System in order to ensure full compliance with the requirements of the Internal Control Standards.
-More specifically, it focused on the priority below:
+In 2012 the Agency concentrated its efforts further to develop and strengthen its Internal Control System in order to ensure full compliance with the requirements of the Internal Control Standards.
+More specifically, it focused on the following priority areas:

-Further develop Staff Training and Development Policies and Procedures
+Further develop Staff Training and Development policies and procedures

 A number of key controls were effectively introduced and implemented.
 Decisions on Staff Training were adopted, providing staff with a number of development opportunities.
-A Learning and Development Framework will be developed in the course of 2013 to complement the strategic direction and long-term vision for developing the Agency's human resources, based on the needs deriving from the Agency's mission and strategic objectives.
+A Learning and Development Framework will be developed in the course of 2013 to complement the strategic direction and long-term vision for development of the Agency's human resources, based on the needs deriving from the Agency's mission and strategic objectives.